 The modern Irish sports anthem 'Ireland's Call' begins with the words, "come the day and come the hour".
-In 1939, that call came with the outbreak of World War Two and many players made the move from the touchlines to the frontlines.
+In 1939, that call came with the outbreak of the Second World War, and many players made the move from the touchlines to the frontlines.

 The Commonwealth War Graves Commission lists the deaths of 8 Irish rugby internationals during the Second World War.
-Of those, 2 had connections to Belfast, Co.
-Antrim.
+Of those, 2 had connections to Belfast.

 Commander Charles Francis George Thomas Hallaran served in the Royal Navy.
 He died in a tragic accident while trying to rescue a fellow sailor on 21st March 1941.
 His grave is in Belfast City Cemetery.